Hoper-J/Contrastive-Disentangling/README.md

 3. **Why does wandb show a longer runtime than described in the paper?**

    There are three main reasons:
-   - We log full metrics after each epoch, effectively doubling the computation time  (common).
+   - We evaluate the full dataset after each epoch, which increases the actual computation time (common).
    - Multiple experiments are running concurrently on the same GPU  (common).
    - Remote server shutdowns may cause wandb to record extra time due to lack of a termination signal.